Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Introduction

 The solutions are computed on the 2D unit torus, $\T^2$.
-We consider initial data consisting of a small mass and a faraway large mass flock.
-The aim is to illustrate that, in solutions to the Cucker-Smale system, the small flock proceeds linearly as if there were no force on it (Q$_{cs}$); and that, in solutions to the $\wt$-model (with $\wt_0 = 1/(\rho_0)_{\phi}$), the small flock aligns to the average velocity of the small flock, independently of the large flock (Q$_{\wt}$).
+We consider initial data consisting of two clusters as described above.
 The parameters of the experiment are as follows. \begin{itemize} \item The scalar strength of the alignment force is $\lambda = 10$. \item $\phi(r) = \frac{1}{(1 + r^2)^{80/2}}$. \item $\rho_0^N$ is identical in the Cucker-Smale and the $\wt$-model simulation.
 It is shown in Figure \ref{plots:solns_CS} (and Figure \ref{plots:solns_WM_with_MT_data}) as the leftmost picture. \end{itemize} The kernel is periodized so that the distance $r$ measures the distance on $\T^2$.
-The large mass flock is indicated by red particles and the small mass flock is indicated by green particles.
-Each red particle has $100$ times the mass of a green particle.
+The heavy cluster is indicated by black particles and the light cluster is indicated by white particles.
+Each black particle has about $100$ times the mass of a white particle.

-We see that the small agents in the Cucker-Smale case proceed linearly while the small agents in $\wt$-model case align to the average velocity of the small flock.
+The simulations shown in Figures \ref{plots:solns_CS} and \ref{plots:solns_WM_with_MT_data} show that the small agents in the Cucker-Smale case proceed linearly while the small agents in $\wt$-model case align to the average velocity of the small flock.
 This is the desired qualitative behavior.